 Bay windows perfectly fit in exterior wall spaces 40 inches wide or larger.
 They extend further from the house to provide additional space on the interior of the home, possibly allowing a window seat or reading nook for extra seating.

-Bay windows are popular with homeowners because they can absorb a large amount of natural light from various directions.
+Bay windows are popular with Washington DC homeowners because they can absorb a large amount of natural light from various directions.
 Bay windows can be built with operable casement windows, enabling better ventilation.

 Window Replacement’s high-transparency screen is virtually unseen and truly brings the outside in.